Catholic Charities Bureau v. Wisconsin Labor & Industry Review Commission

 This outcome was wholly avoidable.
 Wisconsin’s unemployment compensation statute, Wisconsin’s Constitution, and the U.S. Constitution all require that courts look to the undisputed religious purpose of the Diocese of Superior when determining whether Catholic Charities qualifies for a religious exemption from the State’s unemployment compensation program.

-On April 18, 2023, the Wisconsin Supreme Court agreed to review the lower court’s decision.
-Oral argument took place in Madison on September 11, 2023.
-On March 14, 2024, the Justices affirmed the lower court and held that Catholic Charities’ ministry to the poor and needy was not religious.
-Catholic Charities plans to appeal the decision to the U.S. Supreme Court.
+The Wisconsin Supreme Court affirmed the lower court’s decision and held that Catholic Charities’ ministry to the poor and needy was not religious.
+On August 9, 2024, Catholic Charities asked the U.S. Supreme Court to reconsider the decision.

 Importance to Religious Liberty: